-WTC recognise that the welfare and wellbeing of young and vulnerable adults is paramount and that every member has the right to be protected from abuse.
+In WTC the welfare and wellbeing of Members, including young and vulnerable adults, is paramount and every member has the right to be protected from abuse.

 WTC welfare and wellbeing officer

 In September 2017 WTC, in line with BTF guidelines appointed Sarah Poole as its Welfare and Wellbeing officer.

 The WTC Welfare and Wellbeing officer’s role is to:

 be available to all club members to discuss queries or concerns regarding safeguarding (including any concerns relating to Adults at Risk and transition members);

 support WTC to follow safeguarding guidelines set out by BTF;